 Microsoft official explained that they want to set a standard for PC security with Windows 11 and older devices are not being supported because they lack all these security features.

 Check if your Windows 10 PC get Windows 11 free upgrade

 Also, you can check windows 11 system compatibility using a simple test tool called Microsoft PC Health check.
-If you want to check whether your PC or laptop can run Windows 11 you can download the PC Health Check app and follow steps below.
+If you want to check whether your PC or laptop can run Windows 11 you can download the PC Health Check app and follow the steps below.